sumedhaaaaa/jus/README.md

 3. database used is Sqlite which is provided by default by Django.

 # Developers
-Developed by Souraja Dasray and Samim Hossain Mondal 3rd year B.Tech IT student @ KIIT University.
+Developed by Sumedha Ghosh Btech ECE @ Silicon Institute Of Technology.
 Happy Coding! :)